Rita Ora pays tearful tribute to Liam Payne at MTV EMAs: He brought so much joy

 Meanwhile, six-time Brit Award-winner Raye said she was “actually quite shocked” in a video which played on screen as she was announced as winner of best UK and Ireland act at the EMAs.

-The London singer performed at the ceremony, accompanied by an orchestra, with her name in lights behind them, while she sang her hits, Escapism, and Body Dysmorphia.
+The London singer performed at the ceremony, accompanied by a 30-strong choir and 13-piece live band, with her name in lights behind them, while she sang her hits, Escapism, and Body Dysmorphia.

 A recorded video message from Taylor Swift was played after she was announced as winner in the best live, best video and best artist categories.